Virtual Tour of England - Yorkshire & North East England

 York is also home to York Minster, arguably the second most impressive English church after Westminster Abbey.
 The Minster is especially known for its superb north windows, the "Five Sisters".
 The delicate Chapter House, where the day to day business of the Minster was run, was begun in about 1260.
 It is a superb example of the Gothic Decorated style which was then in vogue.

 One of the great pleasures of visiting York is a stroll along the well-preserved medieval city walls, where the Roman foundations can still be seen in places.
-The Shambles lays claim to being the narrowest street in England, and at places you can stretch out your arms and touch buildings on both sides of this meandering medieval "shopping mall."
+The Shambles lays claim to being the narrowest street in England, and was the medieval equivalent of a shopping mall.

 Moving from dales to moors, the North York Moors National Park is a high plateau at its scenic best in August and September, when the purple heather is in bloom.
 The Cleveland Way National Trail hugs the rim of the moor, and a trip along it provides excellent views.
 Along the coast, old smuggling villages like Robin Hood's Bay, cling to the rugged cliffs.